fphiliphos-afk/Modeling-and-Forecasting-Stock-Volatility-on-the-Johannesburg-Stock-Exchange-JSE-A-GARCH-Approach/README.md

 Perform exploratory data analysis (EDA) of stock prices and returns

-Test for stationarity using the Augmented Dickey-Fuller (ADF) test

 Estimate volatility using GARCH(1,1) and GARCH(2,2) models

 Compare model fit using AIC/BIC and parameter significance